pwilmart/PAW_pipeline/README.md

-# Update 6/29/2020
+# Update 6/30/2020
 Made some changes to `make_PAW_TXT_from_PD2.x.py` to support Mascot search exports and some output changes in newer PD 2.x exports.
 There are  also some output log information changes for some pipeline steps.
+Added support for real time search SPS-MS3 raw files and 16-plex TMT reagents to `msconvert_GUI.py`.
+Added support for 16-plex TMT reagents and high res MS2 fragment ions to `comet_GUI.py`.

 ## Update 8/22/2019
 Prior version of `sqt_converter.py` had a serious bug that resulted in a large amount of data to be dropped.
 Please discard any scripts downloaded between 8/6/2019 and 8/22/2019 and replace with new versions.